Abdul2/Auth100/README.md

 # Auth100

-This is a simple Go programme that implements a file based authentications.

-I am not sure I have looked hard enough but I couldn't find much resource

-on simple authentication and since i needed simple authentication, i decided
+This is a simple Go programme that implements a file based authentications.I am not sure I have looked hard enough but I couldn't find much on file based authentication and since i needed an  authentication module, i decided to write pkg.

-to write a module.

-this work is under development but good enough to use for development
+this work is under development and i intend to improve on it but for now is good enough for testing and development work

-work

-# what does it do
+## what does it do

 Auth100 does four things